-At a June 14 press conference, San Diego City Councilmember Carl DeMaio stood behind eight cardboard filing boxes, filled with what he said were petitions containing enough voter signatures to put his long-touted city-contracting measure on the November ballot.
+At a June 14 press conference, San Diego City Councilmember Carl DeMaio stood behind eight cardboard filing boxes, filled with what he said were petitions containing enough signatures to put his long-touted city-contracting measure on the November ballot.

 Channeling his best JFK, DeMaio declared, “Today, San Diego voters take back control of city government.”